Regularisation of CART trees by summation of $p$-values

 Relating to the previous paragraph it is important to recall that the tree-growing process is based on a given sequence of nested greedily-grown $L^2$ CART regression trees, and it is whether these binary splits provide significant loss improvements or not that is being tested.
 In order to compute a $p$-value for such a split it is crucial to account for that the split was found to be optimal in a step of the greedy recursive partitioning process that generated the tree.
 This is done by representing the tree-growing process as a certain change-point detection problem, building on results and constructions from \cite{yao1986asymptotic}.
 The usefulness of these results for change-point detection when analysing regression trees was noted in \cite{shih2004variable}.
-It is important to stress that the $p$-values used are defined with respect to loss improvements and not with respect to potential errors in the estimators for the mean values within a leaf.
-In the latter problem one needs to adjust for selective inference and this is discussed in a CART-tree context in \cite{neufeld2022tree}.
-By focusing on the loss improvement and properly taking into account that the tested splits are locally optimal (as described above), selective inference will not be an issue here.
-Moreover, since the tree-growing process is based on a given sequence of nested CART-trees, we do not address variable selection issues.
-For more on CART-trees and variable selection, see \cite{shih2004variable}.